 Interested in finding out more about our research?
-Below is a list of our upcoming lectures and papers.
-Please check back regularly for updates, and be sure to look over our bibliography to find out more information about past presentations and publications on Pacbitun.
+Below is a list of our upcoming lectures and papers, as well as our past presentations.
+Check back regularly for updates, and be sure to look over our bibliography to find out more information about Pacbitun publications.

 SOCIETY FOR AMERICAN ARCHAEOLOGY MEETINGS

 APRIL 18-22 2012

 “RECENT INVESTIGATIONS OF THE PACBITUN REGIONAL ARCHAEOLOGICAL PROJECT, CAYO DISTRICT, BELIZE”